dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-csharp[](index/samples/2.x/TodoApiSample/Controllers/TodoController.cs?name=snippet_CallLogMethods&highlight=3,7)]

-In the preceding code, the first parameter is the [Log event ID](#log-event-id).
+In the preceding code, the `MyLogEvents.GetItem` and `MyLogEvents.GetItemNotFound` parameters are the [Log event ID](#log-event-id).
 The second parameter is a message template with placeholders for argument values provided by the remaining method parameters.
-The method parameters are explained in the [message template section](#log-message-template) later in this article.
+The method parameters are explained in the [Log message template section](#lmt) in this article.

 Log methods that include the level in the method name (for example, `LogInformation` and `LogWarning`) are [extension methods for ILogger](xref:Microsoft.Extensions.Logging.LoggerExtensions).
 These methods call a `Log` method that takes a `LogLevel` parameter.
 You can call the `Log` method directly rather than one of these extension methods, but the syntax is relatively complicated.
 For more information, see <xref:Microsoft.Extensions.Logging.ILogger> and the [logger extensions source code](https://github.com/dotnet/extensions/blob/release/2.2/src/Logging/Logging.Abstractions/src/LoggerExtensions.cs).